hobarthackerspace/hobarthackerspace.github.io/README.md

 Essentially that means that we get it for free, subject to all content being publicly available.
 The account login ID is 'hobarthackerspace' with a registered email address of 'github@hobarthackerspace.org.au'.
 For the password, see our [Bitwarden](https://vault.bitwarden.com/) repository.

+Email addressed to the `github@hobarthackerspace.org.au` address is sent to a small set of members - those who have been updating the site.
+If you'd like to be added to that group, just ask Brian, Leo or Shane.

 ## Site maintenance

 ### Software platform